srid/srid/content/unfree/woke/unwoke.md

 The first step to resist or undo [[woke-invasion]] in your organization (or your psyche) is to thoroughly understand their creed [[crt]], so as to uncover the fact that generally speaking woke disciples care [[Luxury beliefs|less]] about the problems in the world than assuaging their self-centered ideological feelings.[^mhg] The next step, obviously, is then to effectuate an elimination of the wannabe woke invaders from your organization by instituting a culture based on common sense values stripped of identity politics.

 [^mhg]: It is vital to realize that the woke really have no moral high ground.
-They are as corrupt, ([[woke-psychology|psychologically speaking]]), as the groups they criticize.
+They are as corrupt ([[woke-psychology|psychologically speaking]]) as the groups they criticize.

 ## Case studies